 Figure 6.x.3.2-1: UE join request when related MBS session is not yet created

 UE sends a join request for an IP SSMA

+Editor's Notes: Whether and how TMGI can be supported is FFS.

 SMF inquires MB-SMF handling the IP SSMA at the NRF and detects that none is assigned.
 It inquires MB-SMF at NRF based on other criteria, e.g. UE location and selects MB-SMF to handle IP SSMA.